Kentlake High School

-Kentlake High School is a public high school, of more than 1,500 students located in Kent, Washington, United States.
+Kentlake High School is a public high school with more than 1,500 students in Kent, Washington, United States.
 It is part of the Kent School District.

 History

-Kentlake High School was designed by the architectural firm Burr Lawrence Rising and was a prison gates and built in 1997.
+Kentlake High School was designed by the architectural firm Burr Lawrence Rising and was built in 1997.
 Built to accommodate 1600 students, the brick-exterior, two-story facility has 232000 sqft for student use.
 Under a cooperative agreement with King County Parks, an adjacent 10 acre site provides additional fields for Kentlake's athletic programs.

-Kentlake welcomed its first student body, the classes of 1999 and 2000 in grades 10–11, when it opened on September 2, 1997.
-Kentlake opened to grades 9–12 during the 2004–05 school years.
-During the 2010-2011 school year, Dr. Joe Potts, former assistant principal of Kentwood High School, replaced Diana Pratt as the principal of Kentlake.
-The replacement was followed with the hiring of two assistant principals - Dylan Smith and Jordanne Nevin.
+Kentlake welcomed its first student body, the classes of 1999 and 2000 in grades 10 and 11, when it opened on September 2, 1997.
+Kentlake opened to grades 9–12 during the 2004–2005 school years.
+During the 2010–2011 school year, Dr. Joe Potts, former assistant principal of Kentwood High School, replaced Diana Pratt as the principal of Kentlake.
+The replacement was followed with the hiring of two assistant principals: Dylan Smith and Jordanne Nevin.

 Academics

 Kentlake High School offers several Advanced Placement (AP) courses to the students.
 Those courses include Art, Literature, Language, Calculus (AB), Calculus (BC), Statistics, Biology, Chemistry, Environmental Science, Physics, Oceanography, Government and Politics, and Psychology an even subjects like automobile mechanics and 3D design/printing.

-In addition to AP courses, Kentlake also offers students several University of Washington courses - UW Composition, UW Literature, UW Comparative Lit, UW U.S. History, UW Biology: Brain & Addiction, UW Oceanography, UW Pre-Calculus, and UW Foundations in Information Technology.
+In addition to AP courses, Kentlake also offers students several University of Washington courses: UW Composition, UW Literature, UW Comparative Lit, UW U.S. History, UW Biology: Brain & Addiction, UW Oceanography, UW Pre-Calculus, and UW Foundations in Information Technology.
 As of 2017, UW Astronomy is no longer offered.